 Please note that school membership gives access to all the NZIC exams so it is not necessary to purchase these separately.

-Being part of SCENZ will provide:
+Being part of SCENZ provides:

 - Access to all previous and current year NZIC Chemistry exams (Levels 2 and 3 and Scholarship) at no additional charge.